 Paul concluded his final message to Timothy with an urgent request and special instructions.
 He then discussed the bitter opposition of Alexander the coppersmith and his first trial and defense.
 The closing verses contain salutations and a benediction.

-One of the most encouraging passages is found in this section.
+This section contains one of the most encouraging passages.
 Knowing his future, Paul wrote:

 For I am now ready to be offered, and the time of my departure is at hand.
-I have fought a good fight, I have finished the course, I have kept the faith: henceforth is laid up for me a crown of righteousness, which the Lord, the righteous judge, shall give me at that day: and not to me only, but unto all them also that love his appearing (4:6-8).
+I have fought a good fight, I have finished my course, I have kept the faith: henceforth there is laid up for me a crown of righteousness, which the Lord, the righteous judge, shall give me at that day: and not to me only, but unto all them also that love his appearing (4:6-8).

-XVII.
 TITUS

 Titus was a Greek and a beloved friend and helper of Paul.
-Paul left him in Crete to superintendent the churches there.
+Paul left him in Crete to superintend the churches there.

-The letter is short, but comprehensive, containing instructions concerning doctrine, morals, and discipline.
-The theme could be summed up as: The organizing of a true church of Christ; and an appeal to the church to be true to Christ.
+The letter is short but comprehensive, containing instructions concerning doctrine, morals, and discipline.
+The theme is the organizing of a true church of Christ and an appeal to the church to be true to Christ.

-The letter was written to instruct Titus in the organization of the Cretan assemblies and to direct him in the method of dealing with the people.
+Paul wrote the letter to instruct Titus in the organization of the Cretan assemblies and to direct him in the method of dealing with the people.

-Titus was penned shortly after I Timothy, probably from some point in Asia Minor, about 65 A.D.
+Paul wrote to Titus shortly after writing I Timothy, probably from some point in Asia Minor, about AD 65.